 Through presentations, demonstrations, and knowledge-based exercises, students will gain a fundamental understanding of computer hardware, operating systems, computer application software, networking technologies and protocols, web browsers, identifying security risks, troubleshooting errors, and system maintenance.
 Students will also learn about cutting-edge technologies such as cloud computing and virtualization.

-This course is also taught with Brandman’s LIVE ONLINE training format using Adobe Connect.
+This course is also taught with Brandman’s LIVE ONLINE training format using a video communications software.
 Students receive the same high-quality training as found in a traditional classroom setting.
-Join us from anywhere with an Internet connection.
+Join us from anywhere with an internet connection.

-- Preparing a study plan for the CompTIA IT Fundamentals exam
+- Preparing a study plan for the CompTIA IT Fundamentals Certification exam

 - Mastering basic concepts in computer communication

 - Mastering basic functions and components of computers